tristan-galloway/madison-ridge-chiropractic/README.md

    - Responsive header, navigation bar, and footer
    - Custom favicon & logo integration
    - Hero section with a featured image and CTA button
+- 📞 Contact Page
+   - Interactive contact form
+   - Embedded Google Maps for location
+   - Business contact information section
+- 🌐 SEO Optimization
+   - Meta tags and descriptions for better search engine visibility
 ### 🔧 Ongoing Work
 - Fixing ESLint warnings & code cleanup
 - Adding a live weather widget to enhance the user experience
+- 📅 Schedule Page
+   - Appointment request form
+   - Confirmation message upon submission
+   - Fix Server error when using render.com for appointment requests
 ### 🚀 Upcoming Features
-- 📞 Contact Page
-   - Interactive contact form
-   - Embedded Google Maps for location
-   - Business contact information section
 - ⭐ Review Us Page
    - Review submission form
    - Dynamic review display that updates in real-time
-- 📅 Schedule Page
+- 👨‍⚕️ Chiropractor Page
+   - Profiles for each chiropractor with images and bios
-   - Appointment request form
+- 🗓️ Appointment Management System
-   - Confirmation message upon submission
+   - Switch from sending emails to a server with a database
+   - Backend integration for managing appointments and reviews
+   - User authentication for secure access to appointment requests
 ## Contributions & Feedback
 This project is an ongoing learning experience.
 If you have any suggestions or feedback, feel free to reach out! 🚀